 I am a storyteller and writer.
-I am a MothStorySLAM competition champ and I have been published by Teen Vogue, BUST, Thought Catalog, I have been featured on the Oprah Winfrey Network and in The Guardian, and I've gotten mad love from Call Your Girlfriend and other fun places!
+I am a MothStorySLAM competition champ and I have been in publications such as Teen Vogue, BUST, TIME, The Guardian, Thought Catalog, Oprah Winfrey Network and I've gotten love from Call Your Girlfriend and other fun places!

 If this is the first time you’re here, lemme tell ya, have the last two years have been a doozy.
 I had been living my best 20-something in DC boss bitch ambitious life in a cute apartment with a dream job advocating for abortion rights with international travel included.
 I had a fancy office with a WINDOW and also a boyfriend who I believe looks like Jesse Williams if Jesse Williams had never exercised in his life.
 The dream.

 But then, my dormant Post-Traumatic Stress Disorder (PTSD) which had been hiding quietly under the surface this whole time, returned with the rage and shit hit the fan.

 I decided to stop hiding, and through that, I began healing.
 These are my stories.

 Healing Honestly comes from my experiences as a 20-something trying to live my career-building, tequila-drinking, sex-having, Netflix-and-chilling life while contending with my experiences as a survivor of child sexual abuse.

 I wanted to create a space to speak about healing from trauma in an honest, funny and compassionate way.
 I do not talk about the traumatic experiences themselves, but rather about the complicated experiences of healing.
 I discuss about what it is like to, one hand, try to live my young vibrant boss bitch life, and, on the other, hand to have to deal with the unpredictably of PTSD.
 In my experience, the only way I can heal is to hold these two hands together in the big complicated mess of being alive.